 As the daughter of Ludvig Elsass, who was a director and shareholder of the companies Sophus Berendsen and Rentokil, Helene inherited a considerable fortune, which she bequeathed to the Elsass Foundation upon her death in 2003.

-In 2007, the Helene Elsass Centre (later renamed the Elsass Foundation) was established to bring together people with CP, their families and researchers.
+The Elsass Foundation was established to bring together people with CP, their families and researchers together.
 Since then, the foundation’s researchers and practitioners have succeeded in bringing more focus on CP by building bridges between families of children with CP and university researchers.
 Today, the Elsass Foundation is an internationally recognised academic centre in the field of CP.

 Two of Helene Elsass’ relatives are still a central part of the foundation: Chairman and Helene’s nephew, Nick Elsass, and board member and first nephew once removed, Alexander Elsass.